Astrostatistics - September 19-21, 2012

 September 19, 2012 - 8:45am - September 21, 2012 - 5:00pm

 The importance of rigorous application of statistical methods to astrophysical data analysis has increased enormously in the last two decades.
 There has been a paradigm shift that involves constantly dealing with large data sets at multiple wavelengths, which requires complex automated processes that necessitate a diverse set of sophisticated statistical techniques.
 The current and upcoming astrophysics missions such as the SDSS, Planck, LSST and LIGO continue this trend to even larger data sets and parameter sets.
-The workshop will bring together astrophysicists from diverse sub-disciplines who have used statistical analysis in their research, and statisticians who have experience with statistical issues in astrophysics, in order to create a forum for extensive interactions on state-of-the-art statistical inference as applicable to astrophysical problems.
+The workshop brought together astrophysicists from diverse sub-disciplines who have used statistical analysis in their research, and statisticians who have experience with statistical issues in astrophysics, in order to create a forum for extensive interactions on state-of-the-art statistical inference as applicable to astrophysical problems.

 List of astronomy topics: